|

 Explain the idea of sampling input values (level-sensitive signals) and synchronicity.

-Explain the concepts of time resolution and glitch in a synchronous digital system.
+Explain the concepts of time resolution and glitches/noise in synchronous digital systems.

-Analyse simple synchronous circuits based on flip-flops or latches.
+Analyse simple synchronous and asynchronous circuits based on flip-flops and latches.

 Debounce and synchronise digital signals from pushbuttons and switches.